chiquitinxx/grooscript/README.md

         amazing.metaClass.add = { who << it}

         assert amazing.who.size()==0
-        amazing.add 'Rafa Nadal\'
+        amazing.add 'Rafa Nadal'
         assert amazing.who.size()==1'''

     println result

 Build
 -----
 Only GPars 1.0 and Groovy dependencies in the project, Gradle as build system.
-Need JDK 1.7 tu run tests.
+Need JDK 1.7 and PhantomJs installed to run tests.
+You have to define 'PHANTOMJS_PATH' system property.
 Using gradle wrapper, version 1.11.

 Create idea project: